Median: Median-unbiased estimators

 Any mean-unbiased estimator minimizes the risk (expected loss) with respect to the squared-error loss function, as observed by Gauss.
 A median-unbiased estimator minimizes the risk with respect to the absolute-deviation loss function, as observed by Laplace.
 Other loss functions are used in statistical theory, particularly in robust statistics.

 The theory of median-unbiased estimators was revived by George W. Brown in 1947:

 Further properties of median-unbiased estimators have been reported.
-Median-unbiased estimators are invariant under one-to-one transformations.

 There are methods of constructing median-unbiased estimators that are optimal (in a sense analogous to the minimum-variance property for mean-unbiased estimators).
 Such constructions exist for probability distributions having monotone likelihood-functions.
 One such procedure is an analogue of the Rao–Blackwell procedure for mean-unbiased estimators: The procedure holds for a smaller class of probability distributions than does the Rao—Blackwell procedure but for a larger class of loss functions.